German parliament suspends debt brake to fight coronavirus outbreak

 The German lower house on Wednesday suspended the country's constitutionally enshrined debt brake, approving a massive stimulus package by Chancellor Angela Merkel's government to weather the economic fallout from the coronavirus outbreak.
 The epidemic has forced Merkel's right-left coalition government to drop its long-held objection to taking on new debt to revive an economy that had been cooling for months before the outbreak.

-Germany is in virtual lockdown and with 31,554 confirmed cases and 149 deaths, the government is trying to cushion the impact of the crisis for workers and companies.
-Chancellor Angela Merkel, who has been self-quarantining after receiving a vaccination from a doctor later found to have the virus, tested negative for a second time.
+Germany is in virtual lockdown, and with 31,554 confirmed cases and 149 deaths, the government is trying to cushion the impact of the crisis for workers and companies.
+Merkel, who has been self-quarantining after receiving a vaccination from a doctor later found to have the virus, tested negative for a second time.

 The vote in the Bundestag lower house showed that 469 lawmakers had backed Finance Minister Olaf Scholz's bill seeking a debt-financed supplementary budget of 156 billion euros ($168.39 billion) to finance healthcare expenditure and keep companies afloat.
 Only 55 lawmakers abstained in the vote on the bill drafted by Merkel's conservatives and their Social Democrat (SPD) coalition partners.
 It was backed by the Greens, Free Democrats and The Left.